SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Sunset tried to act excited.
 "Oh, wow."

 Starlight sighed.
-"So, there are two things you need to know for this tour: one, there are a lot of broom closets, like a lot.
+"So, there are two things you need to know for this tour: one, there are a lot of broom closets.
+Like a lot.
 And two, I don't know every single room.
 This place is massive and even Twilight still gets lost in it from time to time."

 Sunset nodded.
 "Okay."